chainer-community/chainer-colab-notebook/README.md

 - and without MONEY!

 ## Description
-The github repository [chainer-community/chainer-colab-notebook](https://github.com/chainer-community/chainer-colab-notebook) is synchronized with [Chainer Colab Notebook](https://drive.google.com/drive/folders/1GdwW9HmKfKfo6E-K81YKuURh-XheCGDR) on Google Drive.
+The github repository [chainer-community/chainer-colab-notebook](https://github.com/chainer-community/chainer-colab-notebook) is synchronized with [ReadTheDocs](https://chainer-colab-notebook.readthedocs.io/en/latest/).
 All the notebooks here can be run on Colaboratory.